By Paula Parker

 Or wait and go later in the afternoon, after the day trippers have left.

-You can hire a kayak which will take around 30 to 40 minutes each way or if you don’t want to kayak you can hire a longtail boat of the beach at Loh Dalum Bay .
+You can hire a kayak which will take around 20 minutes each way or if you don’t want to kayak you can hire a long-tail boat of the beach at Loh Dalum Bay .

 Monkey Beach near Loh Dalum Bay, shouldn’t be confused with Monkey Bay which is located on the left hand side of Tonsai Bay as you enter into the bay.

-Monkey Bay is more commonly known, as it is highly visible from the boats when arriving into Tonsai Bay.
+Monkey Bay is more commonly known, as it is highly visible from the boat when you arrive into Tonsai Bay.

 Boat loads of day trippers and speed boat tours stop off here on their way to Phi Phi Ley.